 Skip to main content

-Marine Connection was formed after the founders successfully campaigned for the closure of the UK’s last remaining dolphinariums.
-Our work continues to ensure a better future for the world’s cetaceans.
+Marine Connection was formed after the founders successfully campaigned to close the UK’s last remaining dolphinariums.
+Our work continues to ensure a better future for the world’s dolphins and whales.

 Between 1963 and 1993, there were more than 30 dolphinariums in the UK.